scalawithcats/scala-with-cats/src/pages/adt/structural-corecursion.md

 MyList.fill(5)(getAndInc())
 ```

 #### Exercise: Iterate {-}

 Implement `iterate` using the same reasoning as we did for `fill`.
-This is slightly more complex than `fill` as we need to keep to bits of information: the value of the counter and the current value of type `A`.
+This is slightly more complex than `fill` as we need to keep two bits of information: the value of the counter and the value of type `A`.

 <div class="solution">
 ```scala